Dezawa MuseCells in Austin, Texas

 Our MuseCell Protocol Philosophy

-At Catalyst (NeuroSolution ATX), our use of Dezawa MuseCells is intentionally conservative and grounded in neurology, functional medicine, and regulatory awareness.
+Through Catalyst Regenerative Integration at NeuroSolution Center of Austin, our use of Dezawa MuseCells is intentionally conservative and grounded in neurology, functional medicine, and regulatory awareness.

 Key Principles of Our Approach